naz-eze/GroovyMailer/README.md

 This provides a fluent builder-style mailing interface using the JavaMail Library.

-Currently no "real" documentation, but the quick example below shows how to use it:
+Currently no "real" documentation, but the example below shows how to use it:

 		Mail.configure {
 			it.SMTP_HOST = 'smtp.yourdomain.com'